mdn/content/files/en-us/web/css/css_multicol_layout/spanning_balancing_columns/index.md

 ## Next steps

-In the next guide, you will learn [how multicol handles overflow](/en-US/docs/Web/CSS/CSS_multicol_layout/Handling_overflow_in_multicol_layout), both within columns and where there are more columns than can fit in the container.
+In the next guide, you will learn [how multicol handles overflow](/en-US/docs/Web/CSS/CSS_multicol_layout/Handling_overflow_in_multicol_layout) within columns and when there are more columns than can fit in the container.